stringtranslate.com

 There are also difficulties in obtaining reliable counts of speakers, which vary over time because of population change and language shift.
 In some areas, there is no reliable census data, the data is not current, or the census may not record languages spoken, or record them ambiguously.
 Sometimes speaker populations are exaggerated for political reasons, or speakers of minority languages may be underreported in favor of a national language.[3]

-The following languages are listed as having 45 million or more total speakers in the 26th edition of Ethnologue published in 2023.[4]
-This section does not include entries that Ethnologue identifies as macrolanguages encompassing all their respective varieties, such as Arabic, Lahnda, Persian, Malay, Pashto, and Chinese.
+Ethnologue lists the following languages as having 50 million or more total speakers.[4]
+This section does not include entries that Ethnologue identifies as macrolanguages encompassing several varieties, such as Arabic, Lahnda, Persian, Malay, Pashto, and Chinese.

 The World Factbook (2022)